 Subscribers can read the full version by logging in.

 Brian Doyle is an award-winning author, essayist, and editor of Portland Magazine at the University of Portland, in Oregon.
 Doyle’s writing has appeared in The Atlantic Monthly, The American Scholar, Georgia Review, and Best American Essays anthologies.
-He is the author of several books, notably the sprawling Oregon novel Mink River.
-His new novel The Plover will be published in April by St Martin’s Press.
+He is the author of several books, notably the sprawling Oregon novel Mink River and most recently, The Plover.